 Understanding Content Management Systems (CMS)

-Content Management System (CMS) allows the creation, modification, and management of content for websites, simplifies the process of web development, and allows website owners and content creators to focus on the content.
+A Content Management System (CMS) allows the creation, modification, and management of content for websites, simplifies the process of web development, and allows website owners and content creators to focus on the content.

 A popular CMS is WordPress, which enables individual website owner(s) to easily set up a dynamic site, ecommerce store, or landing page without needing a web developer.
 WordPress comes with easy-to-use page builders and website builders.
 You can easily install a plugin to add new features to your WordPress website.